A real-space many-body marker for correlated ${\mathbb Z}_2$ topological insulators

 The inclusion of electron-electron interaction, beyond simple mean-field approximations, is far from being simple and straighforward.
 Indeed, the analysis based upon single-particle wave functions is lost, forcing us to deal with the many-body state in its entirety.
 Since the early studies on the integer quantum Hall effect, Niu and collaborators proposed an ingenious way to compute topological observables (e.g., Chern numbers) by averaging over boundary conditions suitable derivatives of the many-body wave function~\cite{niu1985}.
 As originally noted in Ref.~\cite{niu1985} and recently verified numerically~\cite{kudo2019}, it turns out that the integration is actually not necessary and the Berry curvature evaluated by computing the derivatives at fixed boundary conditions is already quantized.
-Still, this procedure is not easily viable, since it requires the determination of the ground state (or an approximation of it) for different choices of the boundary conditions~\cite{sheng2003,wan2005,hafezi2008}.
+However, this procedure is not easily implemented, since it requires the determination of the ground state for different choices of the boundary conditions~\cite{sheng2003,wan2005,hafezi2008}, which is particularly difficult when dealing with approximate solutions of the model.

 Recently, a few investigations focused on the Bernevig-Hughes-Zhang (BHZ) model~\cite{bernevig2006} on the lattice, supplemented with Hubbard-like interactions, to determine their effects on the transition between trivial and topological insulators~\cite{amaricci2015,amaricci2016,barbarino2019}.
 In one spatial dimension, density-matrix renormalization group (DMRG) can be used~\cite{barbarino2019} to evaluate the local spin at the system edges, whose presence provides an indication on the topological nature of the ground state.
-However, this procedure is not fully satisfactory, in the view of definying a marker that can unambiguously distinguish the two band insulators.
+However, this procedure is not fully satisfactory, in the view of defining a marker that can unambiguously distinguish the two band insulators.
 Alternatively, some approximate method can be used, as for example dynamical mean-field theory, to investigate either two- or three-dimensional systems~\cite{amaricci2015,amaricci2016}.
 Here, trivial and topological insulators are discriminated on the basis of the low-energy behavior of the electron self-energy~\cite{wang2012}, which is not easily accessible within other ground-state approaches (e.g., DMRG or quantum Monte Carlo methods).
+Real-space Chern markers have been also introduced for non-interacting systems~\cite{bianco2011} and extended, within dynamical mean-field theory, to include the effects of electron-electron interactions~\cite{amaricci2017}.